jambonz/jambonz-infrastructure/terraform/jambonz-prod/README.md

 4. You will need to download a json service key file from google cloud in order to use the speech services.
 Copy that file into the credentials folder in this project with the name gcp.json before you run terraform, since that is where the terraform script expects to find it and what it expects to be named.

-5. Also create an AWS access key id and secret access key in order to use AWS polly.
+5. Also create an AWS access key id and secret access key that will be deployed on the feature server.
+This is needed both to enable SNS notification as well AWS polly for TTS.
 Either provide these in the variables.tf file or override on the command line.

 In general, feel free to customize the terraform scripts to your needs.
 They are documented and fairly self-explanatory.